Experiencing the Humanities

 hero/heroine vs. obstacles

-This conflict, this battle or series of battles, often has been traditionally represented in both West and East as a journey or the climbing of a hill or mountain:
+Historically in both West and East, this conflict, this battle or series of battles in playwriting and stories, often has been represented as a journey or the climbing of a hill or mountain:

 This climbing or mountain represents an increasing level of tension in the story--and in the reader.
 The climb and the tension may represent dramatic outward events, internal emotions and feelings, or an increasing tension of meaning and importance of idea.